7 Foods to Avoid if You Have Hypothyroidism

 Patients with hypothyroidism have a continuous problem with their levels of glucose and when not careful, can produce a resistance to insulin.

-On the other hand, we remember that the metabolic function is altered, which can cause over weight and diabetes.
+On the other hand, remember that the metabolic function is altered, which can cause obesity and diabetes.

-A great variety of vegetable oils also can create risks of metabolic problems.
-Their consumption blocks the thyroid’s hormonal functions and reduces the utilization in the cells.
+A great variety of vegetable oils cal also put you at risk of metabolic problems.
+Their consumption blocks the thyroid’s hormonal functions and reduces cell activity.

-To avoid this, even if there is not a diagnosis of a thyroid issue, dietitians recommend the following:
+To avoid this, even if there’s not a diagnosis of a thyroid issue, dietitians recommend the following oils insead:

-Even though moderate consumption doesn’t create high risks, it’s best to avoid fruit rich in sugar to prevent certain complications of hypothyroidism.
+Even though moderate consumption isn’t a high risk, it’s best to avoid fruits that are rich in sugar to prevent certain complications of hypothyroidism.

-Due to being easily metabolized, these cause a risk of high amounts of glucose and difficulties with metabolism.
+Because they’re easily metabolized, they may cause a risk of high amounts of glucose and difficulties with your metabolism.

 Experts recommend avoiding high quantities of the following:

-Rich in nitrites and nitrates, and other added chemicals, processed meats are one of the enemies of thyroid health.
+Rich in nitrites, nitrates and other added chemicals, processed meats are one of the enemies of thyroid health.

-These meats can cause hypothyroidism and, as far as illness, generate complications in metabolism and cardiovascular health.
+These meats can cause hypothyroidism and even generate complications in your metabolism and cardiovascular health.

 Do you have this thyroid problem?
 Remember that, besides limiting the consumption of these foods, you should improve your lifestyle in general.

-This means eating a balanced diet, avoiding a sedentary lifestyle, as well as avoiding alcohol and tobacco.
+This means eating a balanced diet and avoiding a sedentary lifestyle as well alcohol and tobacco.